lemieux-lab/BamQuery/README.md

 The preprint of our article can be found on BioRXiv: https://doi.org/10.1101/2022.10.07.510944

-For detailed usage instructions, see our website: https://bamquery.iric.ca/
+For detailed usage instructions, see the documentation on our web page: https://bamquery.iric.ca/

 BamQuery was designed and developed by Gregory Ehx (GIGA Institute, University of Liege) and Maria Virginia Ruiz Cuevas (Institute for Research in Immunology and Cancer (IRIC), University of Montreal).